MedXProtocol/truffle-deploy-registry/README.md

 ## 2. Merging network addresses into artifacts

-After Truffle compiles your smart contracts, you can merge the deployed addresses into the artifact by calling `apply-registry` with the path to the artifacts.
+After Truffle compiles your smart contracts, you can merge the deployed addresses into the artifacts by calling `apply-registry` from the terminal:

 ```sh
 $ apply-registry